Sophie-XL/SQL-Retail-Sales-Analysis/README.md

 2. Supply Chain: [SQL Project_supply chain.sql](https://github.com/Sophie-XL/SQL-Retail-Sales-Analysis/blob/a4c72d2a6dd73e98071c72d35ab1109afa00a23c/SQL%20Project_supply%20chain.sql)

 The goal of this task is to find variance between forecasted sales quantity and the actual sold quantity.
 With the forecast accuracy data (forecast accuracy = 100% - absolute error%) in hand, the supply chain manager can slice and dice the data based on different criteria like customer, product or region.
-Theus they can understand, and more importantly improve, their ability to accurately forecast demand.
+Thus they can understand, and more importantly improve, their ability to accurately forecast demand.

 ![sales forecast table](https://github.com/Sophie-XL/SQL-Retail-Sales-Analysis/blob/ce78b366216e9f19552947f30622f8a5083e5224/sales%20forecast%20accuracy.png)